 - Take proper maintenance of your contacts

-Cornea and Cataract Specialty Center has everything you need to meet all of your eye care needs.
-At Cornea and Cataract, we provide a comprehensive range of products and services to promote healthy vision for life.
+LASIK, Cornea and Cataract Specialty Center has everything you need to meet all of your eye care needs.
+At LASIK, Cornea and Cataract, we provide a comprehensive range of products and services to promote a healthy vision for life.
 Our team is committed to giving you optimal care through our experience, eye sub-specialists, latest technology, clinical research, multiple locations, and the many years of dedication to excellence.

 A cornea transplant is a surgical procedure to replace part of your cornea with corneal tissue from a donor.
 Your cornea is the transparent, dome-shaped surface of your eye that accounts for a large part of your eye’s focusing power.